-Housing America is NAHRO's campaign that aims to raise national awareness of the need for and importance of safe, quality, affordable housing through education, advocacy, and empowerment.
+Housing America is NAHRO's campaign that raises national awareness of the need for and importance of safe, quality, affordable housing through education, advocacy, and empowerment.

 - Education: The campaign educates the general public about government-funded housing and community development programs.
 This effort brings clarity and transparency to the programs NAHRO-member agencies administer.